schakeline/SolitaireBattleships/README.md

-SolitaireBattleship
+#SolitaireBattleship

 This is a single player game.
 The object of the game is to place all ships in grid.

-The game comes with three userinterfaces: a graphical, a web and a textual userinterface.
+The game comes with three userinterfaces: a graphical, a web and a textual user interface.
 Some of them will work in parallel.

-## Run the GUI and TUI
+## Run GUI and TUI
 go to the "tui_gui" folder and run:

     sbt run

-## Run the WUI and GUI
+## Run WUI and GUI
-go to the "solitaireBattleship" folder and run:
+go to the "projects root folder and run:

-    play
+    play run

 ## Run the tests with:
+go to the "tui_gui" folder and run:

     sbt test